 Key focus

-We will continue supporting existing members in the implementation of their commitments (PRB, PSI, NZBA and other UNEP FI initiatives) and develop membership in new jurisdictions.
-Using experience gained over the years, we will encourage members to engage with peers on sustainable finance development and integration.
+We will continue supporting existing members in the implementation of their commitments (PRB, PSI and other UNEP FI initiatives) and develop membership in new jurisdictions.
+Drawing on years of experience, we facilitate peer-to-peer exchange to advance sustainable finance development and integration at the institutional level.

 The Sustainable Finance Taxonomy Working Group, led by UNEP FI and key stakeholders, launched the Common Framework for Sustainable Finance taxonomies for LAC in 2023 to support harmonization and interoperability.
-The second phase of this work is under way and will be launched at the COP16 in October in Cali, Colombia.
+The second phase of this work, which will include biodiversity-related objectives will be launched in the beginning of 2026.

 Are you already a UNEP FI member?
 Find the latest regional news, key resources and more in the Members’ Area.